 It’s therefore virtually impossible to imagine a courageous, feisty figure like Professor McGonagall being Sorted anywhere other than Gryffindor.
 Similarly, it’s hard to picture a more perfect home for an academic of Professor Flitwick’s caliber than Ravenclaw.
 And yet, when McGonagall and Flitwick underwent the Sorting process, they were both nearly placed in each other’s houses, instead!

-You can actually see where the Hat was coming from as it weighed up where to Sort the pair, as both possess a mixture of traits favored by Godric Gryffindor and Helga Hufflepuff.
+You can actually see where the Hat was coming from as it weighed up where to sort the pair, as both possess a mixture of traits favored by Godric Gryffindor and Rowena Ravenclaw.

 We’ve already talked about the man behind the Sorting Hat’s voice in the Harry Potter films, but did you know that the Hat is a lot more outspoken in the movies than in the books?